 Under the ADA, a disability is “a physical or mental impairment that substantially limits one or more major life activities.”
 Under California law, disability is defined more broadly to include any impairment that makes performance of a major life activity “difficult.”

 Regardless of which definition applies, your employer may not fully understand your disability or how it impacts you in the workplace.
-Therefore, it is imperative that you notify your employer of any limitations that impact your ability to do your job and clearly ask the employer for any accommodation that you need to be able to do your job.
+Therefore, it is imperative that you notify your employer of any limitations that impact your ability to do your job.
+Clearly ask your employer for any accommodation that you need to be able to do your job.
 This may require you to schedule a meeting with your employer and explain your situation.
 You may be surprised to find them receptive and prepared to help.

 Filing an Internal Complaint